Last Updated: April 30, 2024

 What is Darren Aronofsky's Net Worth?

 His first film, "Pi," debuted at the Sundance Film Festival in 1998.
 It was a movie made on a budget of $100 donations from his friends and family members.
-Aronofsky won the Best Director Award at the festival for the film, which eventually made more than three million dollars at the box office.
+Aronofsky won the Best Director Award for the film at the festival, which eventually earned more than three million dollars at the box office.
 His follow-up effort was the award-winning adaptation "Requiem for a Dream."

 Early Life